useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 So during my bachelor degree, the university I went to had decided a few years before that they were going to use R, as their framework for doing the base level statistics and mathematics.
-So, the first mathematics course that we had, we were introduced to R.
+So, the first mathematics course that we had, we were introduced to R. And everyone hated it.

-**Nick:**

-**Really?
-Wow.**

-Thomas:

-And everyone hated it.
 Because, well, it’s a capable calculator, but for someone who hasn’t done any programming, it feels kind of horrible.
 And the impact of R was not really apparent, when you’re just doing bachelor level mathematics.

-We took up R again in the statistics course, and it was kinda cool, because you can just type "anova" and "summary", and get all these nice things.
+We took up R again in the statistics course, and it was kinda cool, because you can just type `anova()` and `summary()`, and get all these nice things.
 And it was not such a huge burden, because we had some of the idiosyncrasies put into our head when we did the math.
-But then after we took a few more statistics courses, we sort of drifted away from R, because we didn’t need to do any statistical analysis with R. It was there, but it was not used.
+But then after we took a few more statistics courses, we drifted away from R, because we didn’t need to do any statistical analysis with R. It was there, but it was not used.